What Is a #10 Can? Everything You Need to Know about using #10 Cans

 How Many Oxygen Absorbers to Use in a #10 Can

 A #10 can contains approximately one gallon.
-You should use the same number of oxygen absorbers as you would with any other 1-gallon container, which is usually 400-600cc.
+You should use the same number of oxygen absorbers as you would with any other 1-gallon container, usually 400-600cc.
 The amount of oxygen absorbers needed varies depending on how much air is in and around the food being stored.

 Read more about oxygen absorbers for long-term food storage